-The Mississippi River Project staff offer classroom style boating safety classes each year through the Illinois Boating Safety Education Program.
-People from any of the states that surround Illinois can take this course and still recieve their boaters safety card that is good in all the surrounding states.
-Throughout the year, many people operate motor-driven watercraft on Mississippi River Project waters and many operate for the first time.
-So, we encourage people of all ages - both novice and experienced - to take the course.
+The Mississippi River Project staff offer classroom style boating safety courses each year through the Illinois Boating Safety Education Program.
+People from any of the states that surround Illinois can take this course and receive their boaters safety card, which is good in many of the surrounding states.
+Throughout the year, thousands of people operate motorized watercraft on Mississippi River Project waters, many for their first time.
+So, we encourage people of all ages and experience levels to take the course.
 Each of us has the responsibility to keep this lifetime leisure activity free from tragedy and personal loss to ourselves and our fellow boaters.

 Who Must Take The Course?